cloud-computing-csye6225-neu/webapp/README.md

-# Health Check and User Management Project
+# Health Check and User Management

 This project focuses on ensuring the connectivity of the database through a health check mechanism and provides functionality for managing user details, including adding users and updating their information.